What happens to my money when I donate?

 ActBlue contribution forms always list the groups they benefit so you will know where your money is going:

-go to the ActBlue committee overview.
+To confirm your donation, first go to the ActBlue committee overview.
 On the “Financial summary” page, click the link for “Itemized individual contributions” (the underlined dollar amount on the right).

 This will bring you to a page of individual receipts.
 The “Recipient” column will list ActBlue because of our conduit structure.